StreetScout

 Where is South Wharf?

-South Wharf is a suburb of Victoria, Australia.
+South Wharf is a suburb of Victoria, Australia, in the Melbourne local government area.

 What is the population of South Wharf?